Aliases for CTSE Gene

 GeneCards Summary for CTSE Gene

 CTSE (Cathepsin E) is a Protein Coding gene.
-Diseases associated with CTSE include tetanus and pancreatic ductal adenocarcinoma.
-Among its related pathways are Immune System and Lysosome.
-GO annotations related to this gene include protein homodimerization activity and aspartic-type endopeptidase activity.
-An important paralog of this gene is REN.
+Diseases associated with CTSE include Gastric Papillary Adenocarcinoma and Rosai-Dorfman Disease.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and aspartic-type endopeptidase activity.
+An important paralog of this gene is PGA5.

 May have a role in immune function.
 Probably involved in the processing of antigenic peptides during MHC class II-mediated antigen presentation.
 May play a role in activation-induced lymphocyte depletion in the thymus, and in neuronal degeneration and glial cell activation in the brain.